ur-fault/TMaze/README.md

 - Settings, Controls and About screen
 - Render path (you will be able to disable this)
 - Maybe multiplayer (depends on difficulty of adding it)
+- Separate UI to different crate
+- Saving and exporting game state, mazes and their generators

 ## How to run